“I think that it is really sinking in that I really have to show compassion for myself;

 “The biggest ‘psychosocial’ problem facing us may be the need for our own personal transformation—to understand and promote change within ourselves.”
 Pew-Fetzer Task Force on Advancing Psychosocial Health Education

-Critical to effective collaboration is “self-insight” and “other-understanding,” that is, an awareness of one’s self personally and our capacity to remain open in context of our interprofessional relationships, where others may be in similar states.
+Critical to effective collaboration is “self-insight” and “other-understanding,” that is, an awareness of one’s self (biases, reactions, judgments, etc.) and our capacity to remain open in context of our interprofessional relationships, where others may be in similar states.
 In Module 4, we enter the uncharted territory of Relational Mindfulness, where we engage our inner feelings, thoughts and reactions, as we simultaneously meet others with greater acceptance, openness and compassion.
-Relational mindfulness and compassion co-arise as our mindfulness acts as a “protective measure” that grounds and develops stability, as we navigate the tender edges of our human exchanges, and as our compassionate presence acts as a skillful means in creating “safety” for our selves, patients and our workplace relationships.
+Relational mindfulness and compassion co-arise as our mindfulness acts as a “protective measure” that grounds and develops stability, as we navigate the tender edges of our human exchanges.
+Our compassionate presence acts as a skillful means in creating “safety,” enhanced empathy, and patience for our selves, patients and our workplace colleagues.

-- Explores collaboration and applications of mindfulness and compassion within a context of group practices;
+- Explore collaboration and applications of mindfulness and compassion within a context of group practices;

-- Addresses the impact of our workplace environments on our roles as caregivers by looking at the “Edge States”, including moral distress and horizontal violence;
+- Address the impact of our workplace environments on our roles as caregivers by looking at the “Edge States”, including moral distress and horizontal violence;

-- Investigates relational and collaborative teamwork models, including “System’s Thinking” approaches from General Systems Theory, and Pew-Fetzer, Relationship-Centered Care model, and others, as best practices in Healthcare delivery, including a general introduction to the interpersonal domain from neuroscience, System Thinking, and the social sciences;
+- Investigate relational and collaborative teamwork models, including “System’s Thinking” approaches from General Systems Theory, and Pew-Fetzer, Relationship-Centered Care model, and others, as best practices in Healthcare delivery, including a general introduction to the interpersonal domain from neuroscience, System Thinking, and the social sciences;

 Integrating Mindfulness and Compassion into Whole-Person Care